 What's Inside the Coordination Compounds Class 12 Chemistry Exemplar PDF

-The Exemplar runs about 20 pages and packs the 75 problems into six question-type sections.
-The topic map below tells you where each sub-topic is concentrated so you can target your weakest area without scanning the whole chapter.
+The Exemplar runs about 20 pages with the 75 problems in six sections.
+The topic map below shows where each sub-topic sits so you target your weakest area fast.

 | Sub-Topic Concentration | Where in the Exemplar |